Michael01155D/cs-dal-courseinfo/README.md

 **Unaffiliated with Dalhousie University**

 This is a personal project to practice and improve building a MERN stack web application.
-The goal of this project is to create a website that Undergraduate CS students can use as a resource while planning their course selection.
+The goal of this project is to create a website that features information about Dal CS courses.

 ****TODOS****